d03n3rfr1tz3/hass-divoom/README.md

 **Divoom Integration for Home Assistant**

 Allows you to send commands to your Divoom device through a Home Assistant notification service.
 It allows you to control your Divoom device in your automations and scripts however you want.
-Currently no reading commands or sensors are implemented as well as no GUI configuration.
+Currently no reading commands or sensors are implemented, because everything works through a Notification Service.
+Just send controls/animations to your Divoom device through that Notification Service.

 ## Credits
 First of, the whole communication with the Divoom device (only tested on my Pixoo for now) is based on gathering information from multiple sources,